Class 9 English ‘A Legend of the Northland’ Phoebe Cary (1)

 Line-by-Line Explanation “A Legend of the Northland”:

-1. “Away, away in the Northland,”
+1. “Away, away in the Northland,

-• The poem begins by describing a distant place called the Northland.
+2. “Where the hours of the day are few,” The poem begins by describing a distant place called the Northland.
+In this place, the days are very short.

 1. “And the nights are so long in winter”

-• The length of the winter nights makes it challenging for people to sleep through them entirely.
+2. “That they cannot sleep them through;” Conversely, the nights in winter are exceptionally long.
+The length of the winter nights makes it difficult for people to sleep through them.

 1. “Where they harness the swift reindeer”

-• The reindeer are harnessed to sledges for transportation when it snows.
+2. “To the sledges, when it snows;” In this Northland, people use fast reindeer.
+The reindeer are harnessed to sledges for transportation when it snows.

 1. “And the children look like bear’s cubs”

-• The children in this Northland resemble bear cubs.
+2. “In their funny, furry clothes:” The children in this Northland resemble bear cubs.
+The children wear amusing, warm, furry clothing.

 1. “They tell them a curious story —”

-• The speaker acknowledges that the people in the Northland have a peculiar tale.
+2. “I don’t believe ’tis true;” The speaker acknowledges that the people in the Northland have a peculiar tale.
+The speaker expresses scepticism about the story’s truthfulness.

 1. “And yet you may learn a lesson”

-• Despite doubts about its truth, there’s a lesson to be learned from the story.
+2. “If I tell the tale to you.”
+Despite doubts about its truth, there’s a lesson to be learned from the story.
+The speaker hints at narrating the story to convey the lesson.

 1. “Once, when the good Saint Peter”

-• The narrative begins with Saint Peter, a central figure in the Christian tradition.
+2. “Lived in the world below,” The poem begins with Saint Peter, a central figure in the Christian tradition.
+Saint Peter lives on Earth.

 1. “And walked about it, preaching,”

-• This line emphasises that Saint Peter’s actions are known and recognised.
+2. “Just as he did, you know,” Saint Peter is actively preaching to people.
+The line emphasises that Saint Peter’s actions are known and recognised.

 1. “He came to the door of a cottage,”

-• Saint Peter arrives at a cottage.
+2. “In travelling round the earth,” Saint Peter arrives at a cottage.
+He travels across the Earth.

 1. “Where a little woman was making cakes,”

-• At the cottage, a woman is busy baking cakes.
+2. “And baking them on the hearth;” At the cottage, a woman is busy baking cakes.
+The woman is baking the cakes on the fireplace.

 1. “And being faint with fasting,”